denten-books/plain-text/main.md

 @didyk_h.-p.:_????, @rottach_comparison_1996].
 The "sample and hold" nature of the LCD display frustrates the cognitive assumption of smooth movement.
 The object's anticipated location does not correspond to its actual trajectory on the screen, which appears to the eye as motion blur.
-To complicate matters even more, the phase transitions of the liquid crystal medium are not instantaneous.
+To complicate matters further, the phase transitions of the liquid crystal medium are not instantaneous.
+The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@pan_lcd_2005,
-The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@pan_lcd_2005, @kurita_35.1:_2001].
-The motion blur is exacerbated when viewing traditional film shot at 24 frames per second, since even at high display sampling rates, the moving object appears at discrete stationary locations punctuated by gaps in movement.
+@kurita_35.1:_2001].
+The motion blur is exacerbated when viewing traditional film shot at 24 frames per second, since even at high display sampling rates, the moving object appears at discrete stationary locations punctuated by gaps in on-screen movement.

 To compensate for motion blur, LCD manufacturers introduced Motion-Compensated Frame Interpolation, by which the television itself inserts extra computed frames in between the original stock footage.
 The extra frames should, in theory, make the motion appear more natural, filling in the missing gaps that confuse the brain.
 Unfortunately for the viewer, the effectively higher sample rates carry a major, unintended side-effect.
-Traditionally, sampling rates of 40Hz and above are associated with daytime soap operas, which were shot on lower quality video equipment as opposed to expensive film equipment used by the big-budget studios.
+Most viewers associate sampling rates of 40Hz and above with daytime soap operas, which were, for a time, shot on lower quality video equipment as opposed to expensive film equipment in use by the big-budget film industry.
 Film is expensive because film cameras work by fixing the image onto the medium through a photochemical process.
 Like traditional film photography, raw footage must be developed and processed properly before it can be used for editing, playback, and distribution.
-Video recorders, by contrast, transform light into fluctuations of the magnetic field, storing the results on magnetic tape medium.
+Video and more modern, digital recorders, by contrast, transform light into fluctuations of the magnetic field, storing the results on magnetic tape medium.
 The transducer (tape head) reads and writes directly from and to tape, making magnetic storage significantly more compact and less expensive than film, as it does not require processing for playback [@edgerton_columbia_2009].
-Crucially for our story, video recorders operate at 60 frames per second, a recording resolution that together with a distinctive color profile and audio aberration give rise to what viewers perceive as that cheap video look.
+Crucially for our story, video recorders operate at 60 frames per second, a recording resolution that together with a distinctive color profile and audio aberration give rise to what viewers perceive as that "cheap video" look.
 By inserting extra frames into the moving image, modern televisions in effect alter the expensive, slow format to match its faster, cheaper video equivalent.
 The net improvement in sampling degrades the perceived quality of the original.
 (It would be interesting to try to create the reverse effect by reducing the fidelity of a "cheap" soap opera video feed to 24 frames per second).

-The soap-opera effect suggests few conclusions for the media scholar.
-First, that notions of aesthetic quality are, at least in part, bound to the material properties of the medium and to the processes of acculturation associated with the corresponding viewing practices.
-MCFI-enhanced cinema looks cheap because it begins to approach the physical conditions of soap-opera video viewing and production.
-Anecdotal evidence implicates higher-level aspects of cinema appreciation that should not at first glance be tied to the medium.
-The process of interpolating frames seems to degrade the quality of acting and dialog along with perceived degradation of picture quality.
-The second conclusion challenges the easy conflation between digital and discrete phenomena, undermining also the whole chain of reasoning that views the process of digitization in moral terms, affecting not just cinema, but the human experience as a whole.
-Contrary to he intuition, analog film is technically the more discrete medium.
-Something other than discreteness or fidelity must be at stake.
-The mechanics of the soap opera effect reveal "analog" video formats as the low-fidelity, highly segmented media, conventionally perceived to offer more life-like representation than its high-fidelity, continuous video brethren.
-Finally, a description of the sensory, cognitive mechanisms involved in the production of the soap-opera effect challenge the very possibility of truly analog media.
-The human visual sensory system is simply not capable of processing undifferentiated, continuous sensory input.
-Rather, the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world into a coherent, if sometimes blurry, whole.
+The soap-opera effect suggests a few questions for the media scholar.
+First, it challenges the easy equivalence between "digital" and "discrete" properties of the medium so often evoked in the critical literature.
+Another mechanism must be in play here, since, contrary to accepted intuition, the digital format is the one that more closely approaches the continual nature of observed phenomenon.
+Under closer examination, film, usually discussed in the context of analog formats, appears to be in some aspects the more discrete medium compared to video and digital.

+Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher level functions of aesthetic judgment.
+Perception of "quality" in a given recorded performance drifts with the vagrancies of encoding.
+"Good acting" inexplicably falls apart with the introduction of extra frames.

+Finally, where one would expect analog "discreteness" to stand in opposition to some measure of "real-world" continuity, a thick description of human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms.
+At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
+Neither can be said to represent reality with perfect fidelity.
+Instead, the brain stitches a landscape together from an unevenly sampled topography.

+Conventional notions of digital being conflate the discrete nature of the medium with moral debasement.

+On this view, the unattainable ideals are gapless playback, lossless compression

+digital media cheapens the
+richness of the human experience by introducing

+of
+continuous phenomena with moral degradation.
+What appears as a sampling

 ### 1.1.2 The Language of Circuits